-I recently caught up with Noelle Granger, author of the Rhe Brewster Mystery Series, Death in Red Canvas Chair and Death in a Dacron Sail.
+I recently caught up with Noelle Granger, author of the Rhe Brewster Mystery Series.
 Noelle has some great ideas for her first historical novel, based on the early Plimoth Colony.
 In the following guest post, Noelle talks about her idea and about the history of Pilgrim marriages.

 As an author, I think you are always looking forward to the book you’re going to write next.
 A plan of mine for the next few years is to write my first historical novel.
 The subject of the book will be Mary Allerton, who came to the New World on the Mayflower when she was a child of four.
 She lived a long life, eighty years, and saw the many changes in the Plimoth Colony from the time of its establishment by the Pilgrims in 1620.
 This will be something new for me – not the research, because I do that for my mystery books – but writing about someone who lived nearly 400 years ago.
 There is no extant writing about the individual members of the original Plimoth Colony.
 We don’t know what they looked like or anything about their personalities; in most cases all we have is when and where they were born, when they died and the names of their children.
 We don’t even know exactly where they are buried, except somewhere on Burial Hill in Plymouth.
 This gives me great deal freedom and responsibility in terms of what I write, at the same time ensuring that the background is accurate and includes recorded historical events.